RootOfCode/Neon-Typeracer/README.md

 Two options: **Race** (map and difficulty select) and **Garage** (cars and upgrades).
 Your current Credits balance is shown at the bottom.

 ### Map Select
-Displays all six circuits as cards with a minimap preview, biome label, and track length.
+Displays all six circuits as cards with a minimap preview, biome label, and lap count.
 Difficulty is chosen here before starting.

 ### Countdown
 A short 3-2-1 countdown before the race begins.